tcarrel/checklines/README.md

 Copy the file into your "~/bin" directory.

 # Use and output
 Type <lines> or whatever name you gave the executable.
+Only works on Linux, so far.
 If no lines longer than 80 chars are found, it wills say so along with a list of all the files checked, the number of lines in each file, and the total number of lines.
 If lines longer than 80 chars are found, it will display the length of the line, the line number, and the contents of the line.